SandraPrestel/MMM-Fitbit2-ext/README.md

 # MMM-Fitbit2-ext

-### This Fork is to experiment with reading and evaluating fitbit data for multiple days.
+Read and display fitbit data for the last week.

-### _Current Development Status: Work In Progress_
+### _Current Status: in Development_

 (_Work to be done on MMM-Fitbit2 is identified and tracked [here](https://github.com/m-roberts/MMM-Fitbit2/projects)_)